EngSalem/ReflectSUMM/model_outputs/Extractive Outputs/Extract_Phrase/readme.md

 # This directory contains the model outputs for the phrase summarization models.
-## The directory is composit as follows
+## The directory is composed as follows
 - GPT3.5 (predicted phrases are stored under gpt3_outs)

-        |
-        |gpt3.5-noun-phrase (contains zero-shot output of GPT-noun phrase)
+        - gpt3.5-noun-phrase (contains zero-shot output of GPT-noun phrase)

-        |
-        |gpt3.5-human (contains zero-shot output of GPT with human prompt)
+        - gpt3.5-human (contains zero-shot output of GPT with human prompt)

-        |
-        |gpt3.5-noun_phrase_1_shot(contains one-shot output of GPT-noun phrase)
+        - gpt3.5-noun_phrase_1_shot(contains one-shot output of GPT-noun phrase)

--PhraseSum (contains output of PhraseSum, predicted phrases are stored as keys of column Predicted Phrase Summary)
+- PhraseSum (contains output of PhraseSum, predicted phrases are stored as keys of column Predicted Phrase Summary)